 Date created: December 2022 Audience: Emmanuel Calisthenics Inc Version: 2022:1 Purpose of Document: To provide protection and safety of children in our care at Emmanuel Calisthenics Inc and to prevent abuse from occurring and in the event that allegations are raised in relation to child abuse to ensure that the allegations are properly addressed.
-Actions: Read and understand Ensure managers, coaches, volunteers read and understand Ensure that parents acknowledge that they have read and understand this guide Review: January 2024 Contact: Executive Committee, Emmanuel Calisthenics Inc admin@emmanuelcalisthenics.com.au Contents: Document(s)PagesChild Safe Policy2-11 Further relevant resources (see Website) Code of Conduct for dealing with Children & Young People Participants Code of Conduct Parent/Guardian Code of Conduct Official/Volunteer Code of Conduct General Code of Conduct Esafety Guide Guide for Parents Guide for Teens Guidelines for Physical Contact Image Use Guidelines for Communication with Children Guide to Responding to and Reporting Child Safe Concerns
+Actions: Read and understand Ensure managers, coaches, volunteers read and understand, and Ensure that parent(s)/guardian(s) acknowledge that they have read and understand this guide.
+Review: January 2026 Contact: Executive Committee, Emmanuel Calisthenics Inc admin@emmanuelcalisthenics.com.au Contents: Document(s)PagesChild Safe Policy2-11 Further relevant resources (see Website) Physical Contact When Working With Children Guide Communication When Working With Children Code of Conduct For Dealing With Children & Young People General Code of Conduct Participant(s) Code of Conduct Parent(s)/Guardian(s) Code of Conduct Official/Volunteer Code of Conduct Parent(s)/Guardian(s) Guide Teens Guide eSafety Guide Image Use Consent, and Responding To And Reporting Child Safe Concerns Guide.

+Version: 1

-Version: 2 First created: 31/12/2019 Page 1 of 11 Last reviewed: January 2024 Version changed: December 2022 Next review: January 2025
+First created: 31/12/2022 Page 1 of 11 Last reviewed: January 2025

+Version changed: Next review: January 2026